microsoft/WinUI-Gallery/UITests/README.md

 This UI Test repository of collection of WinAppDriver-based test scenarios that cover basic interactions with WinUI 3 controls.
 Note: the [Universal Windows Platform controls](https://docs.microsoft.com/en-us/windows/uwp/controls-and-patterns/) reference can be used, as the WinUI 3 controls are very similar to the UWP controls.

-The test scenarios are written to test the controls in the Xaml Controls Gallery app.
-The procedure below outlines the steps needed to build, deploy, and stage the Xaml Controls Gallery and WinAppDriver to run the UI Tests.
-These manual steps simulate what azure-pipelines.yml does in pipeline test runs.
+The test scenarios are written to test the controls in the WinUI 3 Gallery app.
+The procedure below outlines the steps needed to build and deploy WinUI 3 Gallery and WinAppDriver to run the UI Tests.
+These steps mirror what azure-pipelines.yml does in pipeline runs.

-## Build and install Xaml Controls Gallery
+## Deploy WinUI 3 Gallery

+The easiest way to deploy WinUI 3 Gallery for unit test execution is to simply build WinUIGallery\WinUIGallery.sln and F5 deploy it from within Visual Studio.
+Alternatively, the following commands can be used for automation.

 1. Generate the test signing certificate: